 This is pretty easy to do.
 Remove the cell from the unions and look inside.
 If there is buildup on the blades you will be able to see it.
 Generally, it will be a white crusty buildup of calcium deposits.
 Very rarely you may see a green or blue buildup, which is metal deposits, and means that you need to get the metal levels in your pool tested as something is out of whack.
 Green or blue buildup can also indicate that your cell has gone bad or lost its protective blade coating, and needs to be replaced.

 Clean Cell When Necessary.

 If you find buildup in your cell, it’s time to clean the cell.
-To clean the cell you need to remove the cell and attach the cap to one end.
+To clean the cell, you need to remove the cell and attach a cap to one end.
 If you don’t have a cell cap, you can seal one end with a plastic bag and tape.
 Just make sure the end is well sealed.
-Then you fill the cell with a mixture of 5 parts water to one part muriatic acid.
+Then fill the cell with a mixture of five parts water to one part muriatic acid.
 Once the liquid inside the cell stops foaming, your cell is clean.
 Do not allow this liquid to sit in your cell for more than half an hour.
 You only want to clean the cell when it is truly necessary, as this process does eat through the coating on your cell blades, and will shorten the life of your cell if done too frequently.

 Following these guidelines will help you maintain your salt system with little effort and go longer between cell replacements.
 If you have any questions, feel free to post them in the comments below or contact us on the PoolSupplyWorld Facebook page!